camiluc-peli/MotoGPCalendarAPI/README.md

 API Documentation with Swagger.

 You can find documents with the resources I have used and personal annotations in the folder named "MotoGPCalendar Information".
-You will always find the latest changes in this folder in the branch "documentation" created from "master".

 Thank you!